Rirusha/libtape/README.md

-# libcassette
+# libtape
-Library for Cassette application
+This is a Tape for your Cassette.